jeniaxhd/BookTracker/README.md

 - a Spring Boot REST backend,
 - and a React web frontend.

+This is a student project created together with a classmate.

 The application stores data in MySQL (books, authors, genres, users, reading sessions, and reviews).

 ## Project Structure